vasa-chi/purescript-book/2 - Getting Started.md

 - The role of types as both a correctness tool, and an implementation tool.
 - The use of curried functions to represent functions of multiple arguments.
 - Creating programs from smaller components by composition.
+- Structuring code neatly using `where` expressions.
+- How to avoid null values by using the `Maybe` type.

 In the following chapters, we'll build on these ideas as we explore other